Search the Health Library

-It was here in the early 1900s that Harvey Cushing, “the father of neurosurgery,” performed the first successful operations for brain tumors; here, in 1937, that Walter Dandy performed the first aneurysm clipping.
+In the early 1900s Harvey Cushing, “the father of neurosurgery,” performed the first successful operations for brain tumors.
+In 1937 Walter Dandy performed the first aneurysm clipping.

 A dedication to understanding the nervous system through research and how it can impact clinical care has defined Johns Hopkins Neurology and Neurosurgery since the very beginning.

 The Special Field is a new history of Johns Hopkins' Department of Neurosurgery and tells the fascinating story of its impact on groundbreaking discovery and treatment.
 Learn more.

 Share in the story of our faculty throughout the years through this interactive timeline.

 Our team quickly emerged as leaders with research on how the brain reacts to injury and with inventions such as the use of X-rays to guide brain surgery.